 “I just think plants will do just fine.”

 The boss took a few moments to give Tommy a puzzled look.
 His natural reaction would be to blurt out: Well if you don’t want fish, or chicken, or cow, or pig, what are you gonna eat?
 Come on now!
-But he remembered the self-help book he bought to increase business in his restaurant, and the first line of the book clearly states, “give the customer what he or she wants.”
+But he remembered the self-help book he bought to increase business in his restaurant (which his therapist forces him to read as well), and the first line of the book clearly states, “listen first, talk later.”
 He took another moment to do what he wasn’t used to doing, taking orders from another person.

-With resignation the boss said, “Yes sir, your rabbit food is coming right up.”
+With resignation the boss said, “Yes sir, your goddam rabbit food is coming right up.”

 He walked into the kitchen, from which Tommy could hear him blurt out “I’m so stupid!
 The book says to be nice!”
 So the boss walked back out of the kitchen and told Tommy, “did I say rabbit food?
 I meant salad, your salad is coming!
-You don’t like to eat rabbits I’m sure, they taste like chicken but they are not, oh never mind, your salad’s coming!”
+You don’t like to eat rabbits I’m sure, they taste like chicken but they are not, no matter how many times they accuse you of selling fake rabbit meat yet clearly the pet store won’t sell you anymore because…, oh never mind, your salad’s coming!”

 “No problem.”
 Tommy said with a perplexed expression.